olayis/expensus/README.md

 - Firebase and Env Variables
   - Create development/production and test databases on [firebase](https://console.firebase.google.com/) for the application.
-  - Create `.env.development` and `.env.test` files in then root directory of the project and add the Firebase SDK snippet config in the `Key=Value` format e.g.
+  - After getting a local copy on your system create `.env.development` and `.env.test` files in the root directory of the project and add the Firebase SDK snippet config in the `Key=Value` format e.g.
     <br>
     `FIREBASE_API_KEY=your api key`